 - Learn at Binh Thuy ancestral house

-If you are looking to get away from the seaside destinations of Vietnam’s coastline, Da Lat (also known as Dalat) is a mountain resort town that once attracted the French as a summer getaway.
+Not interested in the seaside destinations of Vietnam’s central coastline?
+Da Lat is a mountain resort town that once attracted the French as a summer getaway retreat.

-Da Lat is famous for its countryside charm and draws couples, outdoor adventures and wellness seekers.
-Xuan Huong lake is the star attractions in Da Lat, but there is so much more to discover.
+Da Lat is famous for its countryside charm.
+It draws couples, outdoor adventures and wellness seekers.
+Xuan Huong Lake is the star attraction in the region, but there is so much more to discover.

-The beautiful mountain town of Da Lat offers visitors a quiet escape from the hustle and bustle of other cities in central Vietnam because its situated in the central highlands about 5,000 ft above sea level.
+The beautiful mountain town of Da Lat offers visitors a quiet escape from the hustle and bustle of other cities in central Vietnam because it sits in the central highlands about 5,000 ft above sea level.

-Many people visit Da Lat for the lake, waterfalls, monasteries as well as the beautiful gardens filled with flowers.
+Many people visit Da Lat for the lake, waterfalls, monasteries and beautiful gardens filled with flowers.
 Da Lat is a great place to stop when traveling from south and central Vietnam.

 - Da Lat waterfall tour by motorbike